Back in 1993, when Jack Phillips opened his dream bakery, Masterpiece Cakeshop in Lakewood, Colorado, the local paper covered the grand opening.

 But there's one thing missing from Jack's gallery of cakes these days—wedding cakes.

-Jack has stopped creating cakes for weddings because if he does, he risks being hauled into court and fined because of a Colorado Civil Rights Commission ruling that says Jack discriminated when he declined to create a cake for the celebration of a same-sex union in 2012.
+Jack has stopped creating cakes for weddings because if he does, he risks being hauled into court and fined because of a Colorado Civil Rights Commission ruling that says Jack discriminated when he declined to design a cake for the celebration of a same-sex union in 2012.

 Jack believes that God created marriage as a lifelong union between one man and one woman.
 Instead of acknowledging that the First Amendment protects his right to live out and express his faith, the state decided to force Jack to promote the government's view of marriage in his business over his own beliefs.
 The Commission ordered Jack to stop “discriminating,” “reeducate his staff,” and file quarterly compliance reports.